Rio Rancho, New Mexico: Previous teams

+Since 2015, Rio Rancho has been the location of the Duke City Gladiators, a professional indoor football team.
+They play home games at the Santa Ana Star Center, with whom they signed a five-year contract.

 Government

-Elected officials

 Mayor Gregory Hull ran at-large for mayor in 2014.
 He was re-elected for a second term in March 2018 and a third term in March 2022.
 City council members are elected from six single-member districts.
 The judge for the Municipal Court is also elected.

 Politics

 Rio Rancho is the site of the Sandoval County Municipal Courthouse.
 It serves as a hub for judicial affairs in the county.

 Education

 The University of New Mexico has a satellite campus in Rio Rancho devoted to health sciences.
 Central New Mexico Community College also has one of its eight campuses in Rio Rancho's downtown area, within walking distance of the UNM campus.